sps992/sps-design-services/README.md

 pip3 freeze > requirements.txt
 ~~~
 Last thing I need to do in the settings.py file is add my Heroku app name to the Allowed host setting, if this is not done correctly Heroku will give a forbidden error when trying to access the web app.

 4. Creating a Procfile - A Procfile is the file that tells Heroku what programming language you are using and gives it more insight into what buildpack it should use. *Please Note: You must use a capital "P" in the file!*.
 Create this in the home directory.

+5. Deploying to Heroku - Next its almost time for me to deploy, I now have all the requirements in place.
+Back on Heroku in my app view, I navigate to the deploy tab and scroll down to the deployment method options.
+For this project I am going to use the middle button "Connect to Github", this will ask for you to login and and authorize the connection.
+Once this is done I search for my project repository by starting to type it into the search box and click connect.
+My next step is to scroll down to "Manual Deploy" and click on "Deploy Branch" this will then start the deployment process to Heroku!

+6. Amazon S3 bucket - Its important to point out at this point that even though my web app is deployed successfully, I need to setup an external service for the saving of static files.
+Why?
+This is because Heroku uses a system for saving files that only last in 12 hour cycles after that it deletes all static content.
+Which is far from ideal.
+So I want to set up an AWS( Amazon Web Services) account so I can create and use "Buckets" to store my static files in to ease my mind that all my content is going to be deleted.*Its always good practice to have a database backup, but I'm not going to demonstrate that in this project*.
+Once I have setup an account I need to navigate to the Amazon S3 service and click the orange button "Create Bucket".
+Flick to the "Properties Tab" and click

 ## Copyrights